amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 - **Missing env file**: Run `./scripts/supabase/provision_lane_env.sh <lane>` on the runner.
 This regenerates `ops/supabase/lanes/<lane>.env` from the checked-in credentials.
 - **Weak password warning**: Update the password in `ops/supabase/lanes/credentials.env`, rerun the provisioning script, and redeploy.
-- **Compose failures**: Confirm Docker can pull the images referenced in `ops/supabase/lanes/latest-docker-compose.yml`.
-If an upstream tag disappears, update the download URLs (or fetch a tagged release) and rerun the provisioning helper so configuration files stay in sync.
+- **Compose failures**: Confirm Docker can pull the images referenced in `ops/supabase/lanes/latest-docker/docker-compose.yml`.
+If an upstream tag disappears, fetch a tagged release of the Supabase repository and rerun the provisioning helper so configuration files stay in sync.
 - **`role "postgres" does not exist` during deploy**: Supply the superuser credentials with `--pg-super-role/--pg-super-password` (or update `credentials.env`) and rerun the provisioning script so the workflow can recreate the missing lane role automatically.
 The helper never modifies the Supabase admin password, so the stored secret must match the database before re-running the deploy.
-- **Kong not healthy**: Review logs via `docker compose -f ops/supabase/lanes/latest-docker-compose.yml logs kong` with the lane env sourced.
+- **Kong not healthy**: Review logs via `docker compose --project-directory ops/supabase/lanes/latest-docker -f ops/supabase/lanes/latest-docker/docker-compose.yml logs kong` with the lane env sourced.
 - **Migrations stuck**: Check for lingering advisory locks with `SELECT pg_advisory_unlock_all();` in `psql`.

 ## 📚 References